Skip to content ↓

 • Formal Casework

-• Referral to Leeds/Bradford City Council for legal work
+• Referral to Leeds City Council for legal work

 Reintegration after significant absences

 Every effort will be made to re-integrate pupils successfully back into the Academy following long periods of absence.
-This may include:
+This might include:

 • Phased returns and reduced timetables, in exceptional circumstances